0xjba/WhatsAuto/README.md

 You should have a beginner understanding of Python & JSON.

-If you dont have a idea about this, then dont worry this workshop will give you the bare essentials to get started.
+If you don't have an idea about this, then don't worry this workshop will give you the bare essentials to get started.

 ## 🚀 Getting started